 policy analysis and changes at the local and regional level

 For Austin to be a thriving, equitable, and ecologically resilient community, it must have a healthy and just local food system.
 Growing, selling, eating, and recovering food locally creates jobs, strengthens the economy, improves public health, and reduces transportation impacts.
 A sustainable food system benefits everyone.

-Health and Human Services (Cassie DeLeon - Program Champion); Planning and Zoning, Parks and Recreation, Public Works, Austin Transportation, Office of Sustainability
+Austin Public Health Department (Cassie DeLeon - Program Champion); Planning and Zoning, Parks and Recreation, Public Works, Austin Transportation, Office of Sustainability